Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Telescope

 \subsection{Pointing model}

+The telescope can move at a velocity of $20 \degree / \second$, and an acceleration of $20 \degree / \second^2$ in order to point a field.
 Accurate pointing or positioning of a telescope is of paramount importance for any telescopic system in order to be productive.
 The telescope has various static and dynamic pointing errors: these must be compensated with the help of position measurements of reference stars.
-The \textsc{AsTelOS} software provided by Astelco Systems allows users to make a new pointing model or improve an existing one by adding more measurements.
-The software algorithm comprises 25 coefficients, that are calculated by measuring the offset between the instrumental position of an object and its calculated theoretical position.
-The pointing velocity of the telescope can reach $20 \degree / \second$, and the acceleration $20 \degree / \second^2$.
-After refining our pointing model, we reached a pointing accuracy is $<10\arcsecond$ root mean square, and a tracking accuracy of $<1\arcsecond$ per 30 minutes.
+The \textsc{AsTelOS} proprietary software released by Astelco Systems allows users to make a new pointing model or improve an existing one by adding more measurements.
+The software algorithm comprises 25 coefficients, computed by measuring the offset between the instrumental position of an object and its calculated theoretical position.
+The pointing model was performed with about 50 stars; in the past years, since only few observations were performed due to the impossibility to operate remotely, the mechanics of the telescope were little solicited and the model proved to be stable on a range of several months.
+However, when the full remote control will be completed, hopefully by 2021, the duty cycle will also largely increase and we plan to redo the pointing model once per week (by remote, at that point).
+After refining our pointing model, we reached a pointing accuracy $<10\arcsecond$ root mean square.
+Night tests showed that during a 30 minutes observation on the same target, the tracking precision is $<1\arcsecond$.